-Another thing to be aware of is that all the patties to be the same size so they cook at the same rate.
-If not, you will end up with small overcooked burgers and... large undercooked burgers.
+Another thing to be aware of is that all the patties should be the same... size so they cook at the same rate.
+If not, you will end up with small overcooked burgers and large undercooked burgers.
 By taking a ball of the ground meat and holding it in your hand, you will get a feel for the size and be able to make all the burgers the same size.Continue to 3 of 6 below.

 03 of 06

 You have a ball of ground meat in your hand.
 If you simply press the meat into a patty it will crack and break up around the edges.
 What you want to do is press down in the middle and in from the sides, turning the burger around in your hand until it is even and uniform.
 It should be a solid disk of meat that is tightly compacted.Continue to 4 of 6 below.

 When hamburger patties cook, they shrink.
 As they shrink the edges tend to break apart, causing deep cracks to form in the patty.
 To combat this, you want the burger patty to be thinner in the middle than it is around the edges.